Crispy120286/mythic/content/Session Notes/Act 1. New Haven Arc/Session 10 - 2023-06-01 - The Planning Phase.md

 ### Volusius Estate
 - We make it to the counts estate.
 - The grove guards tell [[Voltaire]] he isn't allow to enter.
-He says he is there to tell [[the Grove Maiden]] an update of their mission.
+He says he is there to tell [[The Grove Maiden]] an update of their mission.
 - We try and speak to the goddess ourselves but she isn't showing herself.
 - Trying the Grove Guards again.
 They are chittering like monkeys.
 They go back to arguing.
 - We go to the peasant area. [[Orist Zinnorin|Orist]] and [[Ember]] went there.
 Jacob is there.
 I give him back his wands and he lets me keep the sleep one.